davidusb-geek/emhass/README.md

   </a>
 </p>

-EHMASS is a moduled designed to optimize your home energy interfacing with Home Assistant.
+EHMASS is a Python module designed to optimize your home energy interfacing with Home Assistant.

 ## Context